project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 Users can authorize themselves by calling `TokenAuthentication()` and providing their access token and server address.
 This will populate the Kubernetes python configuration of the ApiClient object and allow users to be properly authenticated to the cluster.
 Users are also able to toggle whether or not they want to skip tls verification.

-Alternatively users can provide their own custom kubeconfig file with `KubeConfigAuthentication()` and pass it the correct path.
+Alternatively users can provide their own custom kubeconfig file with `KubeConfigFileAuthentication()` and pass it the correct path.

 In either case, users can log out and clear the authentication inputs with `.logout()`